 Allen's hatred differs from Reddick and Laettner, who were both players that could silence a gym with daggers.
 Allen's hatred is due to his dirty antics on the court.
 For the third time in two seasons, Allen has tripped an opponent on the court.
 Wednesday night, Allen tripped Elon's Steven Santa Ana, receiving a technical that led to his big meltdown on the bench.

 In February, Allen had two tripping incidents against Florida State and Louisville, both inside Cameron Indoor Stadium.
 Allen was hit with a flagrant 1 for tripping Ray Spalding of Louisville.
 Neither Duke or the ACC decided to suspend Allen.
 Coach K instead had Allen apologize to both opposing coaches and players.

-In the beginning of the season, ESPN did a special sit-down interview with Allen about being that next hated Duke player, comparing him to Reddick and Laettner.
+At the beginning of the season, ESPN did an exclusive sit-down interview with Allen about being that next hated Duke player, comparing him to Reddick and Laettner.
 Allen hasn't reached that level of hatred in his four years at Duke, even after the tripping incidents last February.
 He has yet to have an entire gym scream obscenities at him like Reddick heard while playing at UMD in 2004.
 Allen won't have a "30 For 30" documenting the amount of hate he received during his college career.
-Opposing gyms don't hate Allen, they just dislike him because he plays for the opposing team.
+Opposing gyms don't hate Allen; they dislike him because he plays for the opposing team.

-The question is can he revel in the hatred like Reddick and Laettner did?
+The question is, can he revel in the hatred as Reddick and Laettner did?
 Quick indication shows that he can't after his blow up on the bench.
-He has the expectation and potential to be that standout guy for Duke this year but he has let his emotions get the best of him sometimes, something that rarely happened to Laettner or Reddick.
-Neither fell victim of the negative attention, they just continued to make great plays while basking in the hatred of the college basketball world.
+He has the expectation and potential to be that standout guy for Duke this year, but he's allowed his emotions to get the best of him sometimes, something that rarely happened to Laettner or Reddick.
+Neither fell victim of negative attention; they just continued to make great plays while basking in the hatred of the college basketball world.